JelmervanL/LAMAS/docs/index.md

     playing a fail card can result in the identity of both Evil members being discovered by a team Good member.
 If this can happen, they will choose a pass card instead of using a fail card, to hide the identities of team Evil.
-    The exception for this is if the Evil team only need 1 more failed quest to win.
+    The exception to this is if the Evil team only need 1 more failed quest to win.
 In this case there is no downside to sabotaging the quest as the game will end afterwards, they will play a fail card regardless of what the resulting increase in knowledge for any good agent might be.

   - **Merlin**